mattmakai/mattmakai.com/source/content/posts/140830-djangocon-enterprise-headaches.rst

 * `Setting up a custom PyPI server <http://jamie.curle.io/blog/setting-up-a-custom-pypi-server/>`_ walks through how to do exactly that.

+* `Setting Up Your Own PyPI Server <http://cramer.io/2011/04/04/setting-up-your-own-pypi-server/>`_ is another good article with a walkthrough for setting up your own server.

 Correcting Dynamic Typing Misconceptions
 ----------------------------------------